-Matcha green tea can be cold brewed for an instant breakfast drink.
-This is a fast and easy way to get a quick dose of healthy green tea catechins.
-It's time to ditch the artificial powdered breakfast drinks!
+A matcha drink can be cold brewed for an instant breakfast.
+This is a fast and easy way to get a quick dose of healthy green tea catechins!

 Maybe you think you don’t like matcha green tea.
-Or you want to try it, and just don’t know where to start.
-You don't need to be an advanced tea drinker to enjoy matcha.
+Or you want to try it and don’t know where to start.
+You don't need to be an advanced tea drinker to enjoy the benefits of matcha.

-Once you read this you will develop a new found love for matcha green tea.
-You'll learn how to make a delicious matcha green tea breakfast drink.
+Once you read this, you may discover a love for matcha green tea.
+You'll learn how to make a delicious matcha breakfast drink.
 It's easier than you think!

-There are plenty of ways to enjoy matcha green tea.
+There are plenty of ways to enjoy matcha tea recipes.
 What’s so awesome about this green tea powder is just that – it’s a powder.
 This makes it easy to add to many different foods and beverages.
 Matcha is a popular ingredient in desserts, ice cream, and lattes.

-In this post, I'll teach you a little bit about matcha and show you how to make a matcha green tea breakfast drink for a nice morning infusion of Vitamin C and a mega-dose of antioxidants.
+In this post, I'll teach you a little bit about matcha and show you how to make a simple matcha drink recipe for a morning infusion of Vitamin C and a mega-dose of antioxidants.
 At the end of the article, I've listed some of the best places to buy matcha online.

 This Japanese style of tea is gaining popularity worldwide because of its densely packed nutrients.
 How is this different from other tea made from the Camellia sinensis plant?